Managed SVN Hosting

 Transactions: Secures changes atomically to ensure data integrity.

-The repository can be accessible locally or over the network.
+The repository can be accessed locally or over the network.

 Subversion (SVN) and Git are version control systems with these main differences: